michaelsandahl/fcc-survey-form/README.md

 # Responsive Web Design Projects - Build a Survey Form

+This is the second project for the Responsive Web Design Certification from Free Code Camp

 ## Objective: Build a CodePen.io app that is functionally similar to this [CodePen](https://codepen.io/freeCodeCamp/full/VPaoNP)

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.